 - An old favorite of Kent Brockman from The Simpsons, of course.
 Did an escaped mental patient put poison in a certain brand of soda?
 You'll only find out which brand (and wonder why it's still on store shelves) after sports, entertainment and the weather!

 - German TV channel Pro 7 does this on the slot before or after every single movie that is about a major nature phenomenon that usually ends with the world obliterated.
 More often than not, this will be done via a special episode of some kind of science-show and tell the audience how unlikely the event in real life would be.
 Sometimes also done with alien invasions, Roswell and ghosts.

 - Happens ALL THE TIME in real life.
 Be it chemicals in various things that could give your child cancer, or a new credit card scam, or what have you, this is transparent and frequent.
 While they sometimes have valid points, it's a very cheap tactic (forgoing responsibility to the public and focusing on profits by taking advantage of fear-mongering).

 - The "X?
-In my Y?" meme started from an ad that took this approach to porn.
+In my Y?" meme started from the ad pictured in this very page that took this approach to porn.

 - Sensationalist headlines claiming we are in danger from "poop bacteria" found in beards or Starbucks coffee.
 Said bacteria are fecal coliforms which really can be found, well, just about anywhere.
 As a Washington Post article put it:

 "I have bad news for y’all: You’re covered in poo bacteria.
 COVERED.
 Look to your left, look to your right.
 There’s probably poo bacteria on both sides and also in front of you.
 It’s okay.
 It’s really fine."

 - Is this trope endemic in clickbait headlines across the entire internet?
 Clicking the note at the end of this sentence will give an answer that will shock you.note